 John Leguizamo On Stage - Theater Credits, Bio and Tickets

-John Alberto Leguizamo is an Emmy Award-winning, Golden Globe-nominated actor, who was born on July 22, 1964 in Bogotá, Colombia.
-At the age of 4, Leguizamo migrated with his family to Queens, New York.
+John Alberto Leguizamo is an Emmy Award-winning and Golden Globe-nominated actor, who was born on July 22, 1964 in Bogotá, Colombia.
+At age 4, Leguizamo migrated with his family to Queens, New York.
 He attended the Joseph Pulitzer Middle School and then the Murry Bergtraum High School.
-He trained in theater at NYU’s Tisch School of the Arts in Manhattan and at LIU Post in Brookville.
-However, he would not complete his course at NYU and eventually dropped out in order to pursue a career in stand-up comedy.
+He trained in theatre at Long Island University Post in Brookville and New York University’s Tisch School of the Arts in Manhattan.
+However, he would not complete his courses at NYU and eventually dropped out in order to pursue a career in stand-up comedy.

-Leguizamo would once again grace the Great White Way, but this time in a play, with the short-lived revival of David Mamet’s American Buffalo, which opened in November 2008.
-Another solo show, Ghetto Klown, followed and began performances at the Lyceum Theatre in February 2011, ultimately earning him his second Drama Desk Award.
-His next one-man juggernaut, inspired by the distinct absence of Latino role models in his son’s history classes, would first premiere off-Broadway at The Public Theater.
-Latin History For Morons premiered in March 2017 and played an extended engagement and was nominated for two Lucille Lortel Awards.
-It was then just a matter of time before a move uptown was booked and the iconic Studio 54 was secured for a Broadway transfer from October 19, 2017 through to February 25, 2018.
+Leguizamo would once again grace Broadway with a short-lived revival of David Mamet’s American Buffalo, which opened in November 2008.
+Another solo show, Ghetto Klown, followed, beginning performances at the Lyceum Theatre in February 2011 and ultimately earning him his second Drama Desk Award.
+His next one-man juggernaut, inspired by the distinct absence of Latino role models in his son’s history classes, first premiered Off-Broadway at The Public Theater.
+Latin History For Morons premiered in March 2017, played an extended engagement, and was nominated for two Lucille Lortel Awards.
+It was then just a matter of time before a move uptown was booked at Studio 54 for a Broadway transfer from October 19, 2017 through February 25, 2018.